 Get a Productive, Happy and Healthy Workforce in 2019: Your Checklist

-For a CEO of the turbulent 21st century, things rarely go without you having too many irons in the fire.
+For a CEO of the turbulent 21st century, there’s rarely a time without you having too many irons in the fire.

 But how to do it in a workplace that is constantly reshaping?
 What you need is to have a turnaround strategy ready if you want things to work in your favour.
 Basically, this comes down to adapting to new workplace trends.